Stealth wallpaper

-For computer network security, stealth wallpaper is a material designed to prevent an indoor Wi-Fi network from extending or "leaking" to the outside of a building, where malicious persons may attempt to eavesdrop or attack a network.
+For computer network security, stealth wallpaper is a material designed to prevent an indoor Wi-Fi network from extending or "leaking" outside a building, where malicious persons may attempt to eavesdrop or attack the network.
 While it is simple to prevent all electronic signals from passing through a building by covering the interior with metal, stealth wallpaper accomplishes the more difficult task of blocking Wi-Fi signals while still allowing cellphone signals to pass through.